 Within the church government at LWCC, there is only one Pastor -- there is no office of “Assistant” or “Associate” Pastor.
-However, Pastor Ray has raised up four proven and trusted individuals he confidently feels meet all of the scriptural qualifications for the important biblical ministry office of “Ministry Elder”.
+However, Pastor Ray has raise up proven and trusted individuals he confidently feels meet all of the scriptural qualifications for the important biblical ministry office of “Ministry Elder”.
 Like Aaron and Hur, as Elders, they symbolically “hold up the hands” of the Pastor should he become weary or over-burdened:

 Elders, Debbie & Gerry Matts